 Remind them that the archives you build and maintain are the largest long-term knowledge and information stores in the organization.
 That gives the archive real value as a data source for analytics and knowledge management, and high risk as a target of cybercrime – stuff that all CIOs care a lot about.

 6. Spend time with the “front line.”

-If you want a successful ERM plan, sit with the front line on a regular basis to see how your plans interact with the work they do.
-It will broaden your perspective, ensuring that your plans match reality.
+If we want a successful ERM plan, we have to sit with the front line to see how those plans interact with the way users work in the real world.
+It will broaden our perspectives, ensuring that plans match reality.